raiden-network/raiden/docs/spec.rst

 Transfers may be conditionally finalized, meaning that at any given point in time there may be multiple in-flight transfers waiting to be completed.
 These transfers are represented by lock structures that contain a token amount, expiration, and hashlock.
 The set of all pending transfers is encoded in a merkle tree and represented in each transfer by its root.

-The channel's capacity is equal to the total deposits by both participants.
+The :term:`channel capacity` is equal to the total deposits by both participants.
 The capacity is both the largest value a transfer may have and the total amount of token in pending transfers.
 The capacity is divided as available and locked balance to each participant/direction.
 The available balances vary during the lifetime of the channel depending on the direction and value of the completed transfers.
 It can be increased either by a participant's deposit or by a counterparty's payment.
 The locked balance depends on the direction and value of the pending locked transfers.
 It is increased with each locked transfer and decreased when the transfer is finalized, successfully or otherwise.

 A channel's life cycle
 ----------------------

-- Deployment
+1. Deployment
-- Funding / Usage
+2. Funding / Usage
-- Close
+3. Close
-- Settle
+4. Settle

 After being deployed the channel may receive multiple deposits from either participant.
 Once the counterparty acknowledges it, the depositor may do transfers with the available balance.

 Once either party wants to withdraw their tokens or a dispute arises the channel must be closed.
-After the close function is called the settlement window opens.
+After the close function is called the :term:`settlement window` opens.
 Within the settlement window both participants must update the counterparty state and withdraw the unlocked locks.
 A party can not perform a partial withdrawal.

-The ``transferUpdate()`` function call receives a signed balance proof which contains an envelope with channel specific data.
-These are the merkle tree root, the transferred_amount, and a nonce.
-Since a node can only provide a signed message from the counterparty we know the data wasn’t tampered with and is valid.
+The ``updateTransfer()`` function call receives a signed balance proof which contains an envelope with channel specific data.
+These are the :term:`merkletree root`, the :term:`transferred amount`, and a nonce.
+Since a node can only provide a signed message from the counterparty we know the data wasn’t tampered with and that it is valid.
 To disincentivize a node from providing an older message, withdraw balances are netted from the transferred amount, a monotonically increasing value.
-As a consequence there are no negative value transfers, and if a participant provides an older message the wrongdoer's netted balance will be smaller.
+As a consequence there are no negative value transfers and if a participant provides an older message the wrongdoer's netted balance will end up being smaller.

-A lock withdrawal is another netting channel operation, it receives an unlock proof composed of the lock data structure, a proof that this lock was contained in the merkle tree, and the secret that unlocks it.
-The channel validates the lock, checks the containment proof by recomputing the merkle tree root, and checks the secret, if all checks pass the transferred_amount of the counterparty is increased.
+Another netting channel operation is the  lock withdrawal.
+It receives an unlock proof composed of the lock data structure, a proof that this lock was contained in the merkle tree and the secret that unlocks it.
+The channel validates the lock, checks the containment proof by recomputing the merkle tree root and checks the secret.
+If all checks pass the transferred amount of the counterparty is increased.

-These are the channel properties: (without error checking)

-# monotonically increasing
-channel_capacity(p1, p2) = p1.total_deposit + p2.total_deposit
-received(p) = partner(p).transferred_amonut
-sent(p) = p.transferred_amount

-# derived values
-netted_balance(p) = p.total_deposit + received(p) - sent(p)
-available_balance(p) = netted_balance(p) - locked_balance(p)
-locked_balance(p) = sum(lock.amount for lock in p.sent_pending_transfers)

-# this follows as properties
-netted_balance(p1) + netted_balance(p2) == channel_capacity(p1, p2)
-available_balance(p) + locked_balance(p) == netted_balance(p)

 Balance Proofs
 --------------

-The netting channel requires a balance proof containing the information to properly settle:
+The netting channel requires a :term:`balance proof` containing the information to properly settle.
+These are:

-- nonce
+- A nonce
-- transferred amount
+- The transferred amount
-- the root node of the pending locks merkle tree
+- The root node of the pending locks merkle tree
-- a signature containing all the above
+- A signature containing all the above

 For this reason each transfer must be encoded as a balance proof, this follows from the fact that transfer messages change the node balance and must be provable to the netting channel.